woodii1234/FNF-JS-Engine/BUILDING.md

 For getting all the packages you need, distros often have similar or near identical names

-for pretty much every distro, install the `git`, `haxe` and `vlc` packages
+for pretty much every distro, install the `git`, `haxe` and `vlc` packages -# Note: This can be skipped if you installed Arch Linux via `archinstall` as it preinstalls vlc ahead of time

 Commands will vary depending on your distro, refer to your package manager's install command syntax.
 ### Installation for common Linux distros